Sayarinu/op.gg-Win-Loss-Counter-League-of-Legends/README.md

 I'm fully aware that there's the Riot Games API that will exactly replicate the functionality of this code, but it required me as a developer to first register an permanent API key through an form for my application, which I don't wanna bother doing.
 It would've taken too long for me to fill it out and them to accept it, so I've quickly written this instead 😅

 Dependant on how many people show me that they're liking the code by giving stars on this repo, I'll expand functionality & push more quality of life updates.

+Oh and you can also find the spotify song title scraper from the picture above, on my github too! https://github.com/Avnsx/Spotify_Song_Title